 With special thanks to Vicky Watt, Nostalgic Redruth, Tracey Evans, Australian Genealogy, and Ian Stapleton, a Cornish relative of George Stapleton.

-Next Sunday, February 6th: the final part of The Cornish Food Riots of 1847:
+Here’s the final two parts of The Cornish Food Riots of 1847: